Can I get my insurer to pay for this?

 “My windscreen is scratched.
 Am I covered?”

 A tricky one and very much subjective.
 How an insurer – or the insurance policy – interprets damage is how this one will be defined.
-Policy wording seldom identifies scratched glass as damage, although it could be argued that graffiti is vandalism but this may not be covered under the windscreen insurance end of the policy (some insurers have paid out for this under general insurance which will carry a higher excess and will impact the policyholder’s NCD).
+Policy wording seldom identifies scratched glass as damage, which would most likely need an auto glass replacement.
+Although it could be argued that graffiti is vandalism, this may not be covered under the windscreen insurance end of the policy (some insurers have paid out for this under general insurance which will carry a higher excess and will impact the policyholder’s NCD).
 The only way to ascertain if wiper scratches or general scratches (such as from clearing ice or dirt from the windscreen) are covered by an insurer is to check the policy Key Facts or speak to the insurer.
 The problem this presents is that the ‘glassline’ number will usually be pointed straight at the prevailing repairer whose role is to make an honest and correct assessment on behalf of the insurer it is representing.

 “There is surface pitting on my windscreen.
 When I’m driving into direct sunlight, or oncoming headlamps, I can’t see through the glass.
 It’s like the windscreen has been shot blasted and is covered with millions of tiny chips about the size of a pin head.”